French Home Computer Games

 On C64 and Amiga, one can only imagine the kind of computer games that could have resulted from combining French innovation and aesthetics with German compositions and technical prowess, but the inferior Amstrad CPC and Atari ST were more popular in France.

 It could be considered a tragedy that the Atari ST was more popular than the Amiga in France; in fact, it was a tragedy.
 Afterall, the Amiga was the computer of choice for artists, animators and graphicians, not the ST. In addition, Amiga game audio was far superior to ST game audio; in games, the Amiga was simply superior across the board, period.
-Even the fact that you could cram more data onto diskettes sets the Amiga apart from the ST, to say nothing of the Amiga's custom chips.
+Even the fact that you could cram more data onto diskettes sets the Amiga apart from the ST (880K vs. 360-720K), to say nothing of the Amiga's custom chips.
 When harnessed by top-level coders the Amiga featured an infinite color palette range in comparison to the ST, infinite.
+Indeed, on a technical level the ST did not come within an astronomical proximity to the Amiga.
+In palette, in scrolling, in sprite-shifting and in audio the ST does not even deserve to be compared with the Amiga.
+The ST was ho-hum, the Amiga alienware.

-Another World Amiga Delphine Software 1991 did not equal American Prince of Persia of 1989-90.
+Another World Amiga Delphine 1991 was imitative of American Prince of Persia of 1989.

 Captain Blood Atari ST ERE Informatique 1988 was unique.

-Cruise for a Corpse PC DOS Delphine Software 1991 was outdone by Amercian Monkey Island 2.
+Cruise for a Corpse PC DOS Delphine 1991 was outdone by Amercian Monkey Island 2.

 Flashback Amiga Delphine Software 1992 was the apex of its subgenre.

-Future Wars PC DOS Delphine Software 1989 was outdone by American Indiana Jones of 1989.
+Future Wars PC DOS Delphine 1989 was outdone by American Indiana Jones of 1989.

 Gobliiins IBM PC MS-DOS Coktel Vision 1991 was unique.